Bonga50/PROG7312_POE_LibraryApp/README.md

 - Replacing Books: Allows the user to sort call numbers and learn more abot the dewey decimal system.It starts with 3 call numbers and increments to 10 to ease the user in to learing the system.
+- Identifying areas: Allows user to match columns of call numbers and descriptions.
+It alternates between matching call numbers with descriptions and descriptions with call numbers.
-- Feature 2: Coming soon...
+- Feature 3: Coming soon...

 ## Getting Started